The War Graves of St Catherines,

 Barmby Moor War Dead - Individuals Page

-This page lists out research carried out in relation Individual men who are buried at Barmby Moor & Served during WW1 & WW2
+This page lists out research carried out in relation to the men who served & died as crews of the Air Force during WW2 and who are buried at Barmby Moor.

-If you havent already you can read the introduction to this project via this link
+If you havent already you can read the introduction to this project via the below link

 Note - This page also includes an index of names

 Due to the size of the project it has been broken down over several pages.
-These include a page for Crews & a page for Individuals.
+These include 2 pages for Crews & a page for Individuals (when only one person from the Aircraft is buried at Barmby Moor).

 Please get in touch via the email link below if you have either connections or a special interest in this project.